 Finding a solicitor

-Because we are independent, we cannot tell you which solicitor to use.
-However, we can give you some advice on how to find a solicitor who is best suited to your individual needs.
-There are quite a few factors you will need to consider when choosing a solicitor, and it is wise to shop around—begin by finding a few that meet your basic requirements, and then contact them to find out more about how they can help you.
+Because we are independent from the legal profession, we cannot tell you which solicitor to use.
+However, we can give you advice about finding a solicitor who is best suited to your individual needs.
+There are quite a few factors you will need to consider when choosing a solicitor, and it is wise to shop around — begin by finding a few that meet your basic requirements, and then contact them to find out more about how they can help you.
 It is important that you find one that you feel comfortable using, to get the best out of your working relationship.

 This page can help you with